Simple RAG

 main().catch(console.error);Run this script once to create the agent in your Letta project:

 With the agentic setup, our client-side code becomes incredibly simple.
-We no longer need to worry about retrieving context, we just send the user’s raw question to the agent and let it handle the rest.
+We no longer need to worry about retrieving context.
+We just send the user’s raw question to the agent and let it handle the rest.

 Create the agentic_rag.py or agentic_rag.ts script: